 - Slices of Tomato (from large tomatoes)

 I usually put my burgers together in this order: bun, ketchup, lettuce, hamburger, tomato, onion, cucumber, mustard, bun.
-If you are in the mood for a fancier burger with gourmet toppings, try my pretzel burger!
+If you are in the mood for a fancier burger with gourmet toppings such as guacamole, try my pretzel burger!

 Divide the meat into equal portions and roughly shape into hockey pucks.

 Place one meat portion on a plate layered with a piece of wax paper and press it into a thin patty.

 Season on one side with salt and pepper.

 Cook for about 60-90 seconds, until you see that the edges start to turn grey and juices release on top.
 Season with salt and pepper and turn with a spatula.